mahmad2504/php-code-protect/docs/README.md

-### Are you trying to prevent people from reading/modifying your code?

-## In the time of open-source there are multiple benefits of making your code available to all.
-However when deploying or selling your PHP code to a client you might want to protect and hide it because of different business reasons or security.

-This simple php script encrypts and packages any php script into a c header file, which then can be included into your project and executed from a C program.

-Limitation
-1- C Program can just execute the script and communicate via files 2- PHP Script cannot have access

 # Project Title

 This simple php script encrypts and packages any php script into a c header file, which then can be included into your project and executed from a C program.